Real Estate Witch

 A seller’s net sheet shows you what you might earn at various sale prices – like if you price your home below fair value for a faster sale, at fair value, or a sky-high price.

 Real estate agents usually provide a free net sheet during an initial interview with a seller.
-The agent completes a comparable market analysis (CMA) to determine your home’s estimated fair value and then deducts the estimated seller’s closing costs from a range of potential sale prices.
+The agent completes a comparative market analysis (CMA) to determine your home’s estimated fair value and then deducts the estimated seller’s closing costs from a range of potential sale prices.

 When comparing offers